w3f/research/docs/index.rst

 Research at Web3 Foundation
 ===========================

-Web3 Foundation Research is being done in an in-house `research team <research_team_members>`_ as well as in collaboration with a number of industrial projects and academic research groups.
+Web3 Foundation Research is being done in an in-house `research team <research_team_members.rst>`_ as well as in collaboration with a number of industrial projects and academic research groups.
 The in-house team is mostly located in Zug, Switzerland.
 To stay up to date with our research team efforts visit `news <news.rst>`_.

 Our research focuses on areas of: